Jimbly/dcjam2024/Jimb-TODO.md

 TODO
+* put the statue somewhere on level 2
+* same with 3rd level
 * draft second level, play through first 2, measure time, check difficulty, put save game aside for later
   * way too easy second level with ~4 upgrades; was about 30min with some fixes - slot 3!
   * only had ~3 deaths, max sanity restore totally unneeded